Square to create new bitcoin-focused business

-July 15 (Reuters) - Fintech company Square Inc (SQ.N) is creating a new business focused on bitcoin , Chief Executive Officer Jack Dorsey said in a tweet on Thursday.
+(Reuters) - Fintech company Square Inc is creating a new business focused on bitcoin, Chief Executive Officer Jack Dorsey said in a tweet on Thursday.

-The new company will focus on building an open developer platform with the goal of making it easy to create decentralized financial services. (https://bit.ly/3wJcFuv)
+The new company will focus on building an open developer platform with the goal of making it easy to create decentralized financial services. (bit.ly/3wJcFuv)

 “Its (new business) name is TBD,” Dorsey tweeted but did not elaborate if the name was to be determined or if it was going to be named “TBD”.